|Further Reading||The 3 Biggest Medieval Kingdoms In Europe|

 These camp followers consisted of families of the soldiers along with service personnel.
 This made the baggage train a high-priority target for armies wishing to collapse both the logistics and march of the medieval army.

 As such, the question of how fast a medieval army could march was instead a question of how fast the baggage train could move.
 This was the major limiting factor of medieval armies.

 Composition Of A Medieval Army Affecting How Fast It Can Move

-On top of the baggage train being a problem another huge factor to how fast a medieval army can move comes from its composition.
+On top of the baggage train being a problem another huge factor in how fast a medieval army can move comes from its composition.

 An army of mounted knights can move significantly faster than an army of foot soldiers.
-A fully armed warhorse with a knight can easily cover 30-35 miles in one day, however after a couple days of this pace the horse will have to rest for a day.
+A fully armed warhorse with a knight can easily cover 30-35 miles in one day, however, after a couple of days of this pace, the horse will have to rest for a day.

-On the other hand a medieval army that is composed of peasants which were conscripted from villages might only be able to handle 10 miles of marching a day.
+On the other hand, a medieval army that is composed of peasants who were conscripted from villages might only be able to handle 10 miles of marching a day.
 This was because most peasantry would have to carry their own equipment and might have to forage for their own food while marching.

 If the medieval army was fighting in their own domain and had ample supplies then they could march significantly faster.
-The Mongol army for example could cover nearly 50 miles everyday when marching through its own territory.
-This was because of waystations which could give fresh horses and supplies.
+The Mongol army for example could cover nearly 50 miles every day when marching through its own territory.
+This was because of waystations that could give fresh horses and supplies.